Francis Maude: Efficiency and Reform

-In 2010 Maude set up the Efficiency and Reform Group (ERG), in the Cabinet Office to work with HM Treasury with the aim of making government departments more efficient.
-This work includes stopping wasteful spending; improving the way government buys goods and services; reducing losses from fraud, error and debt; raising money by selling empty buildings and underused properties; and reviewing and reshaping large scale projects.
+In 2010, Maude set up the Efficiency and Reform Group (ERG), in the Cabinet Office to work with HM Treasury with the aim of making government departments more efficient.
+This work included stopping wasteful spending; improving the way government buys goods and services; reducing losses from fraud, error and debt; raising money by selling empty buildings and underused properties; and reviewing and reshaping large scale projects.

-Savings are difficult to measure, but the work of ERG claims to have contributed to £3.75 billion of savings in 2010–11, £5.5 billion in 2011–12 and an "unprecedented" £10 billion in 2012–13.
-ERG claims to achieve savings of at least £20 billion in the financial year 2014 to 2015.
-Cumulatively, by 2015 Maude had delivered more than £50 billion of audited savings during the Cameron–Clegg coalition government.
+Savings are difficult to measure, but the work of the ERG claimed to have contributed to £3.75 billion of savings in 2010–11, £5.5 billion in 2011–12 and an "unprecedented" £10 billion in 2012–13.
+The ERG claimed to achieve savings of at least £20 billion in the financial year 2014 to 2015.
+Cumulatively, by 2015, Maude had delivered more than £50 billion of audited savings during the Cameron–Clegg coalition government.

 These savings included include £3.4 billion by reducing the size of the Civil Service and reforming Civil Service pensions; £3.8 billion by linking together departments to buy goods and services and enforcing controls on recruitment and use of consultants; and £0.6 billion by exiting 500,000 square metres of property.
-In December 2014 Francis Maude set out plans to make a further £10 billion of efficiency savings between 2017 and 2018 and an additional £15 to £20 billion for 2019 to 2020.
+In December 2014, Francis Maude set out plans to make a further £10 billion of efficiency savings between 2017 and 2018 and an additional £15 to £20 billion for 2019 to 2020.

 Civil Service reform

-In June 2012 Maude laid out his plans for reforming the Civil Service.
+In June 2012, Maude laid out his plans for reforming the Civil Service.
 The Reform programme was endorsed by leadership of the Civil Service, the Cabinet Secretary and Head of the Civil Service.
 The document laid out a series of practical actions including steps to improve the skills, abilities and performance of civil servants; introduce a sharper performance management system; create a modern employment offer for staff; improve IT and flexible working across departments; and tighten the delivery of major projects.
 A year after the publication of the initial plan, Maude updated Parliament with a One Year On document, setting out successes and failures.
 This document included various further steps: establishing the principle of Extended Ministerial Offices, and introducing Functional Leadership across Whitehall.
 However, in November 2013, former Cabinet secretary Lord Butler of Brockwell told the BBC that "Mr Maude and some of his colleagues don't understand leadership."
 Butler said the relationship between ministers and the Civil Service worked best when there was loyalty on both side and public criticism showed something was wrong.
 A spokesman for Maude said good leadership required issues to be addressed, not swept under the carpet.